DigitalLatin/dll-org/src/about/project-history.md

 The implementation grant from the Andrew W. Mellon Foundation expired in July 2018, and the final report was submitted to AWMF ahead of the October deadline.
 All elements of the project are now operational on a server maintained by the director of the DLL project and hosted by the University of Oklahoma.
 The main site at [https://digitallatin.org](https://digitallatin.org/)/ provides general information about the DLL’s two main initiatives, each with its own subdomain: the DLL Catalog ([https://catalog.digitallatin.org](https://catalog.digitallatin.org/)/), and the Library of Digital Latin Texts (<https://ldlt.digitallatin.org/>).

+A list of DLL-related research activity is available on our [Research page](/research/index.html).

 ### The Library of Digital Latin Texts

 The Library of Digital Latin Texts is the series of born-digital critical editions of Latin texts published in partnership with the Society for Classical Studies, the Medieval Academy of America, and the Renaissance Society of America.
 As of this report, the following technical elements are in place: